balaji-techascend/career-roadmap/baseline.md

 From everything above, extract **3–5 baseline truths** that feel accurate even if uncomfortable.

+Choose truths that would meaningfully affect how you say yes or no to opportunities over the next 6-12 months.
 These should describe:
 - Your current reality
 - Not aspirations